Orbit dimensions in linear and Gaussian quantum optics: Discussion and Outlook

+Taking superpositions over a constant number of modes, perhaps surprisingly, only appears to give a limited increase to orbit dimensions.
+For instance, orbit dimensions for the NOON state family do not show a dependency in $N$ for $N\geq3$ (see last column of \cref{tab:orbit-dimensions}).
+There is a slight increase throughout the $N=1,2,3$ range however, since for $N=1,2$ the states lie in the orbits of the corresponding Fock basis states with $\ket{1,0}$ and $\ket{1,1}$ in the first two modes (for $N=2$ this is the Hong-Ou-Mandel effect \cite{Hong-MeasurementSubpicosecond-1987}), which gives an increase in orbit dimensions of $2u$ from $N=1$ to $N=2$ and a further increase of $1$ from $N=2$ to $N=3$ (see \cref{tab:orbit-dimensions}); but this dependency is not too surprising, considering the special structures of single-photon transformations \cite{Moyano-Fernandez-LinearOptics-2017} and of $N=2$ photon interference \cite{Tichy-InterferenceIdentical-2014, DeGliniasty-SimpleRules-2024}.
+Likewise, taking finite superpositions of $N$ Fock basis states that differ just in one mode, only increases the orbit dimensions by $1$ (compared to the single Fock basis states), independently of $N\geq 2$ (see middle column of \cref{tab:orbit-dimensions}).

-In the single-mode setting, the vacuum as well as higher Fock basis states all have the same orbit dimension in the ketbra picture (e.g. $4$ for $G_{\rm GO}$); though these orbits are disjoint (due to having different stellar ranks \cite{chabaud_stellar_2020}).
+Orbit dimensions in the single-mode setting have a somewhat degenerate structure: the vacuum as well as higher Fock basis states all have the same orbit dimension in the ketbra picture (e.g. $4$ for $G_{\rm GO}$), though these orbits are disjoint (due to having different stellar ranks \cite{chabaud_stellar_2020}).
 In the multimode setting however, the vacuum has different orbit dimensions than all higher Fock basis states, and $\ket{\bm{n}}$,$\ket{\bm{n'}}$ with different numbers of unoccupied modes $u,u'$ have different orbit dimensions, except in the case $u, u' \in \{0,1\}$.
-These structural properties of orbits may provide insights in resource theories of non-Gaussianity in quantum optics \cite{Takagi-ConvexResource-2018,Lami-GaussianQuantum-2018,Walschaers-NonGaussianQuantum-2021}.

-Since $\orb_G(\ket{\psi})$ is an upper-bound on the rank of the Quantum Fisher Information Matrix of $\ket{\psi(\bm{\theta})}=U(\bm{\theta})\ket{\psi}$ for a parametrized unitary $U(\bm{\theta})$ contained in $G$ \footnote{This is because the Quantum Fisher Information Matrix rank is equal to the rank of the Jacobian of the parametrized state map (see e.g. the proof of \cite[Lem.
-D2]{Monbroussou-TrainabilityExpressivity-2025} for more background), which quantifies the local dimension explored and so cannot exceed the dimension offered by the orbit.}, our framework may prove useful in variational quantum machine learning or quantum metrology topics on bosonic systems.